feature module

 k estimated precision parameter, csd estimated angular standard deviation a95 confidence limit

-classmethod from_direction(angles, name='Default')
+classmethod from_directions(angles, name='Default')

 angles – list or angles

-Keyword Arguments
+Keyword Arguments:

 Example